Key takeaways

 Test Your CO₂ Tolerance

-~5 minA short baseline test to measure how well you tolerate rising CO₂ — the foundational metric behind breath efficiency, recovery speed, and calm under pressure.
+~5 minA short slow-exhale baseline to measure how calmly you control the breath as CO₂ pressure rises — the foundation for breath efficiency, recovery speed, and composure.

 Recovery as a Skill